pateldivyam26/Electives-Selection-Portal/README.md

   - Visit the [portal website](https://electives-selection-portal.netlify.app/).
   - Provide your branch information.
   - Select the domain in which you are interested and wish to pursue an elective.
-  - Specify the semester during which you plan to take the elective.
   - Choose the appropriate range indicating the number of credits you have completed so far.
   - Click on the 'View Courses' button.
   - A list of program electives relevant to your eligibility will be displayed, along with basic information about each course.